kimbo128/contextmanager/README.md

 # MCP Context Manager and Domain Servers

-A collection of Model Context Protocol (MCP) servers for enhancing Claude with domain-specific context management capabilities.
-All domain servers are now managed through a central Context Manager that provides unified access.
+A collection of Model Context Protocol (MCP) servers to enhance AI models with persistent context across work sessions throughout the project lifecycle.
+Context for each project is stored in a domain-specific knowledge graph handled by the domain's server.
+All domain servers can be managed through a central Context Manager that provides unified access.

+Each domain server is also a standalone MCP Server that you can use on its own without the Context Manager.

 ## Features

-- **Domain Management**: Set and switch between different context domains (developer, project, student, etc.)
+- **Persistent Context**: Easily load the perfect context about your project and store it for future sessions
+- **Efficienct Access**: Instead of loading huge markdown files that clog up the context window, enable AI models to grab the exact context they need when they need it
-- **Session Management**: Create and manage sessions for different domains
+- **Session Management**: Create and manage sessions to track what you've been working on
-- **Context Operations**: Build, load, and manipulate context for different entity types
+- **Living Context**: Build, load, and manipulate context for domain-specific entity types, as you progress from idea to production/publication/completion
 - **Cross-Domain Support**: Work with multiple knowledge domains through a single interface, including creating relationships between entities in different domains

-- **Domain Discovery**: Explore available domains and their entity types
-- **Direct Integration**: Communicates directly with domain-specific MCP servers
+## Why knowledge graphs?

+To free up the context window (performance), and minimize token cost (efficiency).

 ## Available Servers